- Optimizely Classic

 To view the change history, click the Overview > Change History tab.

-Detailed Change History: Select Enterprise plans will have access to more detailed information that shows not only who made changes to your experiments, but also what changes were made.
+Detailed Change History: Optimizely Classic Premium packages will have access to more detailed information that shows not only who made changes to your experiments, but also what changes were made.
 The detailed change history shows actual line-by-line differences in the variation code, before and after changes were made.
 You’ll also see when audiences and goals were added or removed.
+Check out our article about viewing a project's Change History to learn more.

 You can use this information to identify and debug any changes that may have caused a problem to an experiment.
 By creating an audit trail, the detailed change history also provides additional security to individuals as well as teams with multiple collaborators.